mprecke/kitura-demo/README.md

 The Kitura Project (see http://www.kitura.io for more information) was created with the Command Line on Mac OS X with Terminal.
 The iOS Client Demo was taken from https://github.com/IBM-Swift/Kitura-HelloWorld-iOS and https://github.com/IBM-Swift/iOSSampleKituraKit.

+The implemented Project in this case is ment for hosting on Heroku with a PostgreSQL database but can be hosted anywhere and connected to any other PostgreSQL database with just minimal edits required.

 # Prerequisites are:

 - Install Xcode and setup Command Line Tools for Xcode, run in Terminal: